hiker/lfric_atm-fab/README.md

 ### Building
 In order to use the Fab build system, a wrapper script installed in the LFRic core repository needs to be used.
+You need to start the build from the LFRic apps (or core) repo (not from this repo).
 Example usage (but don't try this now):

     cd $(LFRIC_APPS)/applications/lfric_atm
     $LFRIC_CORE/build.sh ./fab_lfric_atm.py